MechanicalRock/mechanicalrock.github.io/_posts/2018-02-20--inception-pipelines-pt1.markdown

 1. The ```AdministerPipeline``` stage is only used for the ```AdministerPipeline``` action, i.e. don't add any other actions in.
 2. The ```AdministerPipeline``` stage is the first stage after the ```Source``` stage.
 This allows the pipeline to update itself before anything else runs.

-## Where do I get the seed files
+## Where Do I Get The Seed Files

-Go grab a copy from the [GitHub repository](https://github.com/MechanicalRock/InceptionPipeline/part1).
+Go grab a copy from the [GitHub repository](https://github.com/MechanicalRock/InceptionPipeline/tree/master/part-1).

 I'll wait while you do.

-## What are the files
+### What Are The Files

 |File|Description|
 |----|-----------|